fei6409/log-highlight.nvim/README.md

-A simple and lightweight Neovim plugin that brings syntax highlighting to generic log files and provides straightforward configuration to manage filetype detection rules for your logs.
+A simple and lightweight Neovim plugin that brings syntax highlighting to generic log files and provides straightforward configuration to manage filetype detection rules and custom keyword highlighting for your logs.

 ![preview-1](./doc/images/messages.png)